Cosmyx/OrcaSlicer/README.md

 <tr>
 <td>
 <strong>⚠️ CAUTION:</strong><br><br>
-Several clickbait and malicious websites, such as orca-slicer.com and orcaslicer.net, are pretending to be the official OrcaSlicer site.
+Several clickbait and malicious websites, such as orca-cosmyx.com and orcacosmyx.net, are pretending to be the official CosmoSlice site.
 These sites may redirect you to dangerous downloads or contain misleading information.
-Our only official website is www.orcaslicer.com.
+Our only official website is www.orcacosmyx.com.
 <br><br>
 If you come across any of these in search results, please <a href="https://safebrowsing.google.com/safebrowsing/report_phish/?">report them as unsafe or phishing</a>  to help keep the community secure.
 </td>